“Blessed are the poor in spirit, for theirs is the kingdom of heaven” (Matthew 5:3).

-The way some Christians talk and make comments about . . . you’d think that Jesus said, “Blessed are the ones who who recognized their spiritual poverty and got themselves together, for theirs is the kingdom of heaven . . . “ NOT (at all)!
+The way some Christians talk and make comments about this verse . . . you’d think that Jesus said, “Blessed are the ones who recognize their spiritual poverty and got themselves together, for theirs is the kingdom of heaven . . . “ NOT (at all)!

 When we teach that Jesus meant that “we are all spiritually poor” we rob both the rich (the opposite of poor) and the poor (the opposite of wealthy) of God's word to them––no one ends up “Blessed.”

-The rich are robbed of faithful discipleship when they think (since we teach them so) this text is about them.
+The rich are robbed of faithful discipleship when they think (and we teach them so), this text is about them.
 The rich-turned-follower of Jesus ought to read this text (and the remainder of the Sermon on the Mount) and ask, “How do I bring my life into alignment with the world Jesus envisions?”
 Not, “Phew, I get my spiritual poverty fixed, plus I get to stay rich AND inherit the kingdom of heaven.”
+Who wouldn't want a deal like that!

-[Spoiler alert: the rich were the only ones to inherit anything anyway, so in some way they already had “inheritance.”
-Inheritance was the language of the rich, not the poor, which would have indicated how subversive Jesus' vision of the world would have been.]
+Spoiler alert: the rich were the only ones to inherit anything anyway, so in some way they already had the “inheritance.”
+In fact, in the Greco-Roman world, the elite and wealthy were the only ones to get the world to come.
+Inheritance was the language of the rich, not the poor, which would have indicated how subversive Jesus' vision of the world would have been.

 The crowd Jesus preached his Sermon on the Mount to seems mostly made up of the crowd he was just previously ministering to in chapter 4: